 Spyfu is a free tool that enables you to spy on a competitor’s website and see all keywords it is ranking on, its search volume, and even the ads running on Google.
 It’s one of the best free SEO tools that can help you improve your site’s search engine traffic.

-It doesn’t have as many features as other keyword tools, but you’ll get valuable information for free — which is a great deal.
+It doesn’t have as many features as other keyword tools, but you’ll get valuable information for much less cost — which is a great deal.

-- How to use Spyfu’s free keyword research tool
+- How to use Spyfu keyword research tool

 - How to do basic keyword research with Spyfu